sohamdata/aryvo-assignment/README.md

     - email: demo@aryvo.com
     - password: demo123
 - For convenience, I have added a `fill with mock details` button to fill the form with mock data.
-- DVLA License Number, Registration have mock APIS to fetch data (see `src/mockAPIS/index.ts`)
+- DVLA License Number, Registration have `mock APIS` to fetch data (see `src/mockAPIS/index.ts`)
-- You can see the payload sent to the server in the console, as well as the file objects separately.
+- You can see the payload sent to the server in the console, as well as the file objects (yes, file handling works!) separately.
+- File objects (see console) can be further processed to be sent to the server.
 - during local development, if you do not want to use firebase authentication, you can uncomment the routes in the router file (`src/App.tsx`) and comment out the other ones.